muneer78/muneer78.github.io/_posts/2022-04-25-great-lines-the-believe-in-dinosaurs-edition.md

 ---
-tags: great-lines
+date: 2022-04-25
-title: "Great Lines: The Believe In Dinosaurs Edition"
+title: The Believe In Dinosaurs Edition
+tags: newsletter
 ---

 Mookie Wilson, when he was playing for the New York Mets, had an interesting way of looking at batting slumps: